Types of Digital Marketing

 Scope

-Start with a defined engagement that can produce signal.
+Start with a defined engagement that produces signal.

 - Audit, setup, pilot, or management layer